ianmackers99/capstone/queries and results/Readme.md

 I used LLMs to recommend sample points or hyperparameters for some functions during weeks 8, 9, 10, 11 and 12

 The **LLM prompts** subdirectory provides more detail on those prompts and the responses

+Note that I didn't always use the LLM recommendations.
+I described the cases where I did use them in the **Week by week strategy** section of the main repo Readme file